srforever/giro3d/HOW_TO_RELEASE.md

 This will install the `cz` utility in your python packages folder (by default `$HOME/.local/bin/cz`).

+## Create a release branch

+Before anything, create a branch `release_vX.Y.Z` where `X.Y.Z` is the release version number.

 ## Generate the changelog

 - review the changes between the last release and the current `master`, with the following command